-The Ordinary Shareholders' General Meeting only deliberates validly on a first notice of convening if the attending or represented shareholders own at least the fourth of the voting rights.
-Upon the second notice of convening no quorum is required.
+The Ordinary Shareholders Meeting may only deliberate under the quorum criteria provided by the relevant provisions of the French Commercial Code.

 It shall act by a majority of votes owned by the attending or represented shareholders, including the shareholders voting by mail.